johanlunds/rar_file/README.md

 - http://www.unrarlib.org which can decompress the RAR2-format and is GPL.
 It's code is in C.
 - http://hem.bredband.net/catacombae/jlrarx.html, a Java library which uses unrarlib as reference.
 GPL and pretty messy, but good anyway.

+I've also used the calculator (programmer mode) and the hex editor [HexFiend.app](http://ridiculousfish.com/hexfiend/) for calculating and checking flags, bits, fields etc.

 ## License and Copyright